CATHEDRAL COVE & HOT WATER BEACH, HAHEI

 A tree in the middle of the walkway

-I’ve seen photo’s of a packed beach at Cathedral Cove before, but since it was now late Summer, we were lucky to only find a couple of tourists wandering around.
+Earlier, I saw photos of a packed beach at Cathedral Cove, but since it was now late summer, we were lucky to only find a couple of tourists wandering around.

 The small beach at Cathedral Cove

-We’ve walked around on the beach and took some photo’s.
-There were also a group of people coming onto the beach with their kayaks – this must be a nice way of exploring Cathedral Cove.
+While taking a gentle stroll on the beach, a group arrived with their kayaks – this must be a nice way of exploring Cathedral Cove.

-Of course, we had to take all those steps again to walk back UP to the view point!
+Of course, we had to take all those stairs back UP to the view point again!
 But it was definitely worth the effort and we’re glad we had the opportunity to see the magnificent Cathedral Cove.

-Hot Water Beach is just 10 minutes-drive from Cathedral Cove.
-We’ve explored the surrounding areas a bit more, before booked into our cabin at the Hot Water Beach TOP 10 Holiday Park … we’ve decided to give the tent a rest 😃.
+Hot Water Beach is just a 10 minute-drive from Cathedral Cove.
+At first, we explored the surrounding areas a bit more and then checked into our cabin at the Hot Water Beach TOP 10 Holiday Park … after the previous night, we decided to give the tent a rest 😃.

 You might want to know: “What is this hot water beach?”